SansBasnet/Java/README.md

 ### Java programming using IntelliJ IDE

-This repo contains learning materials for Oracle Java Dev exam and for Java programming in general
+This repo contains learning materials for Oracle Java Dev exam and for Java programming in general.